 What are the most common types of sports injuries?

 It depends on the sport!
-Overall, ankle sprains and knee injuries are common for most field-based sports, and shoulder and back injuries occur most for overhead sports such as swimming and badminton.
+Overall, ankle sprains and knee injuries (like runner’s knee) are common for most field-based sports.
+Shoulder and back injuries occur most for overhead sports such as swimming and badminton.

 What are your top tips to preventing such injuries?